 James Lefkowitz.
-Mr. Lefkowitz has been our Chief Operating Officer since October 27, 2009.
+Mr. Lefkowitz joined the Company as President on June 28, 2007, and was named Chief Operating Officer on October 27, 2009.
 He is a 20 year entertainment industry veteran with a wide range of experience in law, business, finance, film and television.
 Mr. Lefkowitz joined NeuMedia from Cantor Fitzgerald (Cantor), where he was managing director of Cantor Entertainment.
 Prior to Cantor, Mr. Lefkowitz was an agent for eight years at Creative Artists Agency, the premiere talent agency in Hollywood, where he represented actors, writers and directors.
 He began his career as an attorney at the law firm of Manatt, Phelps, and Phillips in Los Angeles.
 He subsequently worked for six years as a business affairs executive at Walt Disney Studios and Touchstone Pictures.
 Mr. Lefkowitz is a graduate of the University of Michigan School of Business Administration and Michigan Law School.